Jeep DJ: DJ-3A

-It was offered with many different body options including a soft top, metal top, or a full van body.
+The vehicle was offered with many different body options, including a soft top, metal top, or a full van body with sliding doors.
 The marketing focused on it being "perfect for economical deliveries" and "for carefree business and pleasure transportation."
 One model was a postal delivery vehicle with the driver's position on the right side for mailbox delivery.

-In early 1959, Willys introduced the Jeep Gala to the export markets and users desiring the nimble size and open bodywork, but no need for four wheel-drive.
-This model gained popularity as a "fun car" at resorts in Hawaii, Mexico, and islands in the Caribbean area.
-It was finished in pink, green, or blue and trimmed with matching white striped fabric, as well as with fringe on its top.
+In early 1959, Willys introduced the Jeep Gala to the export markets and users desiring the nimble size and open bodywork, but did not need a four-wheel drive system.
+This model gained popularity as a "fun car" at resorts in Hawaii, Mexico, and islands in the Caribbean.
+It was available in pink, green, or blue paint and trimmed with a striped fabric top in white and colors that matched the body, as well as a decorative white fringe.

 In fall 1959, a similar model called the Jeep Surrey was introduced in the US market.
-The primary target market were resort hotels and vacation centers.
+The primary target markets were resort hotels and vacation centers.
 It also served as a low-cost rental vehicle for their guests.
 The Surrey came with a standard striped fabric top, as well as a matching fabric cover for what was advertised as a "Continental tire mount."

 DJ-5 and DJ-6

 The DJ-3A was replaced by the right hand drive DJ-5 Dispatcher 100 in 1965.
 It was based on the CJ-5 and used the Hurricane and Dauntless engines.
-A 20 in longer wheelbase DJ-6 model was built from 1965 to 1973 alongside the CJ-6.
+A 20 in longer wheelbase DJ-6 model was built from 1965 through 1973 alongside the CJ-6.

 DJ-5A through DJ-5M

-The DJ-5A was introduced in 1967, beginning the lettering system indicating changes within the series.